EYFS – One Family. Little People. Big Dreams.

 Assessment

 Throughout the year a range of assessments are carried out to record progress in children’s learning.
-At Kader Academy we use the whole school assessment system ‘Target Tracker’ which allows teachers to use their professional judgement to quickly identify pupils that are not making expected progress.
+At Kader Academy we use the whole school assessment system ‘Sonar’ which allows teachers to use their professional judgement to quickly identify pupils that are not making expected progress.
 Assessments are completed three times per year whereby the Class Teacher updates the attainment and progress children have made.
 In Summer Term 2 in Reception, the EYFSP is completed, where teachers judge whether the child has met each of the 17 ELG’s.
 They will be assessed as either ‘emerging’ or ‘expected.’
 Whilst there is no judgement to state if a child is exceeding beyond an ELG, teachers, have a duty to provide a narrative for both parents and the Year 1 teacher.
 Impact is also evident through our successful transitions into Year 1.
 EYFS staff have a good understanding of how ELG’s link to the National Curriculum, and through our robust planning and delivery across the spectrum of subjects – both core and foundation – children leave the EYFS stage with the skills, knowledge and confidence to continue their journey as scientists, historians, artists and geographers.